Precovery of TESS Single Transits with KELT: Abstract

 \section{Abstract}

-The NASA Transiting Exoplanet Survey Satellite (TESS) mission will discover thousands of candidate transiting exoplanets.
-Due to the mission configuration, 74\% of the area to be observed by TESS will only have an observational baseline of 27 days.
-For those planets with orbital periods longer than 13.5 days, TESS can only capture one or two transits, which means the true ephemerides will be difficult to determine from TESS data alone.
-Follow-up observations of the transits of these candidates to efficiently confirm and characterize them will require precise ephemerides.
-We explore the value of using existing ground-based wide-field photometric surveys to constrain the ephemerides of the TESS single-transit candidates.
-The Kilodegree Extremely Little Transit (KELT) survey has a long observation baseline (up to eight years) and monitors fields that largely overlap with the TESS footprint, and also observes stars of similar brightness.
+During the TESS prime mission, 74\% of the sky area will only have an observational baseline of 27 days.
+For planets with orbital periods longer than 13.5 days, TESS can only capture one or two transits, and the planet ephemerides will be difficult to determine from TESS data alone.
+Follow-up observations of transits of these candidates will require precise ephemerides.
+We explore the use of existing ground-based wide-field photometric surveys to constrain the ephemerides of the TESS single-transit candidates, with a focus on the Kilodegree Extremely Little Telescope (KELT) survey.
 We insert simulated TESS-detected single transits into KELT light curves, and evaluate how well their orbital periods can be recovered.
 We find that KELT photometry can be used to confirm ephemerides with high accuracy for planets of Saturn size or larger with orbital periods as long as a year, and therefore span a wide range of planet equilibrium temperatures.
-In a large fraction of the sky we recover 30\% to 50\% of the warm Jupiter systems (planet radius of 0.9 to 1.1 $R_J$ and $13.5 < P < 50$ days), 50\% to 80\% of the warm inflated Jupiters (planet radius of 1.1 to 2 $R_J$), 5\% to 18\% of the temperate Jupiters ($50 < P < 300$ days), 10\% to 50\% of the temperate inflated Jupiters and 10\% to 30\% of the warm Saturns (planet radius of 0.5 to 0.9 $R_J$ and $13.5 < P < 50$ days).
-The resulting periods and ephemerides of the signals can then be used by follow-up teams, whether part of the TESS mission or community-organized TESS follow-up, to plan and coordinate follow-up observations to confirm candidates as planets, eclipsing binaries, or other false positives, as well as to conduct detailed transit observations with facilities like JWST or HST.
+In a large fraction of the sky we recover 30\% to 50\% of warm Jupiter systems (planet radius of 0.9 to 1.1 $R_J$ and $13.5 < P < 50$ days), 5\% to 20\% of temperate Jupiters ($50 < P < 300$ days), and 10\% to 30\% of warm Saturns (planet radius of 0.5 to 0.9 $R_J$ and $13.5 < P < 50$ days).
+The resulting ephemerides can be used for follow-up observations to confirm candidates as planets, eclipsing binaries, or other false positives, as well as to conduct detailed transit observations with facilities like JWST or HST.

 \keywords{planets and satellites: detection --- planets and satellites: general --- methods: data analysis}